Brother Vellies Pivots To Artisanal Home Goods

 Today, Brother Vellies founder and creative director Aurora James announced the launch of a monthly artisan home goods program, called “Something Special.”
-For around £20 a month, the brand will sell a curated selection of specialty and, of course, ethically made home goods, from her sold-out “At Home Mugs” to what she calls “Cloud Socks.”
+For $35 USD a month, the brand will sell a curated selection of specialty and, of course, ethically made home goods, from her sold-out “At Home Mugs” to what she calls “Cloud Socks.”

 James built her now cult-favourite accessories brand Brother Vellies around the concept of supporting South African, Kenyan, and Moroccan artisans.
 She says she has spent most of her time in self-quarantine thinking about what her intentions are for the brand, and how she can continue to champion her artisan community during these uncertain and trying times.
 “I created Brother Vellies with the intention of comforting and sharing the work of certain communities,” James says.
 “Over the past five years, my communities have grown and expanded exponentially but my mission remains the same.”